daniil-esaulov/Fuzzy_matching/README.md

 # HSE
-Projects from the lab
+Projects from the lab:

-These projects were made during my work in the Institute for Industrial and Market studies
+These are the parts of the project implemented during my work in the Institute for Industrial and Market studies